-Community Managers and Administrators have the ability to add multiple customized email alias addresses to your program.
+Community Admins and Brand Super Admins have the ability to add multiple customized email alias addresses to your community.
 Any one of these addresses can be set as the new default for all new campaigns.
 Then, when editing a campaign in the new Studio, users can leave the default in place or choose from the list of active addresses.

 Note: Before setting up custom senders, please review technical requirements outlined in the articles Allowlist Firstup Emails and Make Firstup a Trusted Sender.
 This technical setup must be completed for each domain, but not each individual email address.

-In the new Studio, open the Configure page and navigate to the Email alias tab to review all of your contact addresses.
+In the new Studio, open the Configure page and navigate to the Aliases tab to review all of your contact addresses.

 Create a New Email Alias

-To create a new email alias address, sign in to the new Studio as an Administrator or Program Manager.
-Navigate to the Configure page and then the Email Aliases tile.
+To create a new email alias address, sign in to Studio.
+Navigate to the Configure page and then the Aliases tile.
+On the Aliases page, ensure that the Email Aliases tab is selected.

 Select the + Email Alias button in the top right of the.